abishekmuthian/interactivesignaturecampaign/README.md

 ## Features

 - Interactive Chat GPT + LlamaIndex powered chat bot to answer questions regarding your campaign.
-- Get signatures from your signers interactively.
+- Get signatures from your signers interactively using Dropbox Sign.
-- Signed petitions delivered to your email.
+- Signed petitions delivered to your email using Dropbox Sign.
 - Easy one click deployment.
 - Low code, publish your interactive signature campaign with just markdown and toml files.